gitpod-samples/template-ruby-on-rails-postgres/README.md

 * The template was generated using `rails new . -d postgres`
 * [./gitpod.yml](./.gitpod.yml) launches the rails server bound to `0.0.0.0` so that the server is accessible in Gitpod.
 The default configuration binds to `localhost`.
 * [config/environments/development.rb](./config/environments/development.rb) has been configured with `config.hosts.clear` to enable requests to the Gitpod subdomain.
-In this template the Ruby on Rails configuration interface has been set to private.
-If this setting is changed to public then anyone will be able to connect to the administration interface if they know the workspace name.
+In this template, the Ruby on Rails configuration interface has been set to private.
+If this setting is changed to the public then anyone will be able to connect to the administration interface if they know the workspace name.